Izhmash AK-107/108

 is probably the first weapon that one thinks of when the words “assault rifle”

 are mentioned.
-The Russians began
+The AK-47 is the

-Within 15 years, the AK-47 could be found almost anywhere a Communist
+could be found almost anywhere a Communist government or insurgency could be

-government or insurgency could be found, and by 2002, you’d be hard put to find
+found, and by 2002, you’d be hard put to find a place on the planet where an

-a place on the planet where an AK-47 or AKM could not be found.
+AK-47 or AKM could not be found.

-The AK series has also spawned a large number of clones and variants,
+The AK series has also spawned a large number of clones and variants, from

-growing every day.
-It has a
+every day.
+It has a well-deserved

-well-deserved reputation for toughness and reliability.
+reputation for toughness and reliability.

 The original